simonski/conbot/docs/DEVELOPER_GUIDE.md

 ## Extending

-You can eiher fork and build directly, or extend your applciations own `pom.xml` file to depend on `com.simonski.conbot/conbot:1.0`.
+You can eiher fork and build directly, or extend your applications own `pom.xml` file to depend on `conbot/conbot:1.0`.